danteWei/CSCI-3120/CSCI 3120 A2/README.md

 To compile the program, just `cd` to the working directory and type `make` in command line.
 After the compilation, use `./A2Exec` to involk the program.
-Once the program is run, unless something bad happens, the program will listen to the keyboard inputs until it receives an "end" input.
+Once the program is run, unless something bad happens, the program will listen to the keyboard inputs and do the operations until it receives an "end" input.
+Once it receives an "end", it will free all memories that were allocated and clean the shared memory segment.

 There are four input types: